 Our new sail is finally ready to take it out on the water!
 So far we are very pleased with the shape and the performance.
 The reefing system is not yet installed, testing the shape first was more important.
 It will follow later, stay tuned!

 We are proud and honored to get the opportunity to advocate for climate action as part of the delegation of the Marshall Islands at COP26 climate conference in Glasgow.
-We had two very nice events where we presented the achievements of Waan Aelõñ in Majel (Canoes of the Marshall Islands) in gaining climate change resilience by reviving the traditional outrigger canoe.
+We had two very nice events where we presented the achievements of Waan Aelõñ in Majel (Canoes of the Marshall Islands) in gaining climate change resilience by reviving the traditional outrigger canoe designs as part of the GIZ implemented Low Carbon Sea Transport Project (LCST).

 A recorded video of our session is here available on demand (requires free registration).

-The Marshall Island Journal (local newspaper of the Marshall Islands) has published a nice article about the successful collaboration between Waan Aelon in Majel (WAM), Proasis and the Low Carbon Sea Transport Project.
+The Marshall Island Journal (local newspaper of the Marshall Islands) has published a nice article about the successful collaboration between Waan Aelon in Majel (WAM) and the GIZ implemented Low Carbon Sea Transport Project, which we were supporting with various assignments.
 WAM has just launched a slightly smaller version of our Proasis with sustainable fishing in mind.
+Both designs are heavily influenced by Rob Denney.
 Kommol tata for the great work!